squer-solutions/cc-ws-2024/exercises/exercise3/README.md

 \dt
 ```

-Then run you sql queries:
+Then run you can sql queries:

 ```bash
 select * from customers;